Radiant Bridal Makeup Is My Signature — Here’s What That Actually Means

 PC: Luminous Moments

-There’s something magical about the joyful buzz before a wedding.
+There’s something special about the quiet buzz before a wedding.

 It’s still early — maybe there’s coffee brewing, someone’s steaming dresses in the next room, and your bridesmaids are just starting to arrive.
 There’s laughter, nerves, maybe a few happy tears.

-And somewhere in the middle of it all, I’m there, makeup brush in hand, latte on the bench, helping you feel calm, confident, and gorgeous.
+And somewhere in the middle of it all, I’m there—makeup brush in hand, latte on the bench—helping you feel calm, confident, and wedding ready.

 That’s what I love most about this work.
-Bridal makeup is transformative not just because of how it enhances your natural features, but because of how it makes you feel
+Bridal makeup is transformative not just because of how it enhances your features, but because of how it makes you feel.

 Because yes, I’m here to make you look beautiful.
 But more than that, I want you to feel like the best version of yourself, just dialed up a little for your most photographed day.

-And that’s exactly where soft glam—my signature style—comes in.
+That’s exactly where radiant, romantic glam—my signature style—comes in.

 PC: Luminous Moments

-Soft glam strikes the perfect balance between “natural” and “glamorous,” without tipping too far in either direction.
+Radiant glam is soft and romantic, striking the perfect balance between “natural” and “glamorous,” without tipping too far in either direction.

-No, technically it’s not “natural” makeup, although it can have a beautiful skin-like finish if the technique is right.
+While it isn’t natural makeup in the truest sense, it can have a beautifully skin-like finish when the technique is right.

-Soft glam, on the other hand, gives you that radiant, defined, camera-friendly glow, but without the heaviness or harsh lines.
+Radiant soft glam, on the other hand, gives you that defined, camera-friendly glow, but without the heaviness or harsh lines.

 Think:

-• Medium to full coverage foundation with the right layering techniques for a flawless yet non-cakey complexion
+• Medium to full coverage foundation with modern layering techniques for a polished, non-cakey finish

 • Soft contour and bronzer

-• Neutral colours like browns, pinks, golds, and champaigns—colours that compliment your natural skin tones.
+• Neutral colours like browns, pinks, golds, and champaigns that compliment your natural skin tone

 • Lashes that open the eyes without feeling too bold